One of those insomniacal wee-hour whims had me

 Hay House certainly is more mainstream and topically broad than I would have guessed.
 When it comes down to it, theirs is a profitable enterprise (incidentally, what’s up with them peddling beauty products?) and they wouldn’t want to miss out on any cha-ching for the sake of philosophical consistency, now would they?
 Okay, that’s a cynical take.
 Another angle is that mainstream but slightly alternative ideas may be an effective gateway drug for someone on the road to discovering full empowerment.
 It’s like Baskin Robbins—31 flavors, and something for everyone (like sorbet for the vegans).
 Okay, I’ve given you a topic—talk amongst yourselves.

 More vicarious journeys through the land of woo-woo await you!
-What I Did On My Midlife Crisis Vacation is chock full of metaphysical revelations, personal epiphanies… and of course, quirky humor.
+What I Did On My Midlife Crisis Vacation is chock full of metaphysical revelations, personal epiphanies, explorations of consciousness… and of course, quirky humor.
+Debbianne’s colorful writing and keen observations of the human race keep it lively and engaging.
 Check out some of the fun reviews here.
+Ironically, this critically acclaimed memoir was chosen as a Hay House Insights Non-Fiction finalist!
+Find out for yourself why everyone likes it so much.